daffainfo/ctf-writeup/BYUCTF 2023/RSA1/README.md

 > `-`

 ## About the Challenge
-We have been given a file that contain modulus, public exponent, and the ciphertext
+We were given a file that contain modulus, public exponent, and the ciphertext

 ```
 n = 287838647563564518717519107521814079281